William Beresford, 1st Viscount Beresford: Legacy

 As a reward for his services in the fight against the French he was raised to the peerage as Baron Beresford, of Albuera and Dungarvan in the County of Waterford, on 3 May 1814.
 On 28 March 1823 he was further honoured when he was made Viscount Beresford, of Beresford in the County of Stafford.
 Beside many national and foreign honours and decorations he received the Grand Cross of the Portuguese Order of the Tower and Sword.
-Some authors infer that he also had the title of 1st Duke of Elvas; but no document recording the granting this title is extant.
+Some authors infer that he also had the title of 1st Duke of Elvas; but no document recording the granting of this title is extant.
 Beresford County, New South Wales, Australia was named in his honour.

 He is the namesake of Beresford, New Brunswick.

 Parliament

 Beresford was Member of Parliament (MP) for County Waterford from a by-election on 28 June 1811 to 25 April 1814, just before being raised to his peerage.

 He was sworn of the Privy Council in 1821.